-When a disaster like Typhoon Goni in the Philippines strikes, local Compassion staff are often the first to respond.
+When a disaster like the recent earthquake in Haiti strikes, local Compassion staff are often the first to respond.

 There is no such thing as disaster insurance when you live in poverty.